Open Design - Open Source Claude Design! Fully Free AI Design System!

 Thesis

 Open Design - Open Source Claude Design!
-Fully Free AI Design System! is a practical lesson in interfaces + open design: Use Open Design as a local-first design agent surface: clone the project, connect model providers, select design systems, generate UI, and hand the result to a coding agent for implementation.
+Fully Free AI Design System! teaches a practical interfaces + open design move: Use Open Design as a local-first design agent surface: clone the project, connect model providers, select design systems, generate UI, and hand the result to a coding agent for implementation.

 01